 - Sperm quality: Infertility may be due to low sperm counts, slow motility (movement), or abnormal morphology (defects) in male sperm.

 - Ovulation issues: Infertility may be due to irregular menstrual cycles, a lack of ovulation, or ovulatory dysfunction.

 - Endometriosis: Infertility may result from endometriosis, a disorder in which the uterine lining tissue spreads outside the uterus.

 - Immunological factors: An aberrant immunological response in either spouse may hamper attempts to get pregnant.

-- Lifestyle factors: Smoking, drinking, being overweight, being under stress, and unhealthy eating habits can all impact fertility.
+- Lifestyle factors: Smoking, drinking, being overweight, hypertension, being under stress, and unhealthy eating habits can all impact fertility.